Las Vegas Raiders Playoff & Super Bowl Chances 2025-26

 Fact Checked by Wes Roesch

 As the new NFL season kicks off in just a few short months, Raiders fans are already tuned into tracking their favorite team's playoff picture and futures at Canadian sportsbooks.
-With the team entering a new era under Pete Carroll and Geno Smith at QB, the early buzz is building.
-Below you’ll find the latest odds on where Vegas stands heading into Week 1 and what should be expected for the Black and Silver.
+With the team entering a new era under Pete Carroll and Geno Smith at QB, and with the drafting of promising running back Ashton Jeanty, the early buzz is building.
+Below you’ll find the latest odds on where Vegas stands heading into Week 3 and what should be expected for the Black and Silver.

 Current Las Vegas Raiders Playoff Chances in 2025-26

-The Las Vegas Raiders' playoff chances are about 24.4%, based on BetMGM odds of +310 to make the postseason.
+The Las Vegas Raiders' playoff chances are about 25%, based on DraftKings odds of +300 to make the postseason.

 Raiders Miss Playoffs:-400